nyamfusima/Meta-Powered-Doc-Assistant/README.md

 #     and search through them.
 It handles most of the heavy lifting for our RAG system.
 #
 # llama-index-llms-openrouter
-#   - Allows us to connect to Meta’s Llama models through OpenRouter, so our AI can
+#   - Allows us to connect to Meta's Llama models through OpenRouter, so our AI can
 #     understand questions and generate answers.
 #
 # llama-index-embeddings-huggingface